cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpstart.md

 **`-R`**

-Starts Greenplum Database in restricted mode (only database superusers are allowed to connect).
+Starts Cloudberry Database in restricted mode (only database superusers are allowed to connect).

 **`--skip-heap-checksum-validation`**

-During startup, the utility does not validate the consistency of the heap checksum setting among the Greenplum Database coordinator and segment instances.
+During startup, the utility does not validate the consistency of the heap checksum setting among the Cloudberry Database coordinator and segment instances.
 The default is to ensure that the heap checksum setting is the same on all instances, either enabled or deactivated.

-> **Caution** Starting Greenplum Database without this validation could lead to data loss.
-Use this option to start Greenplum Database only when it is necessary to ignore the heap checksum verification errors to recover data or to troubleshoot the errors.
+> **Caution** Starting Cloudberry Database without this validation could lead to data loss.
+Use this option to start Cloudberry Database only when it is necessary to ignore the heap checksum verification errors to recover data or to troubleshoot the errors.

 **`-t timeout_seconds`**